Figuring out how to get an ISBN number for a self-published book may sound scary, but it's actually more simple than many authors think!

 - Creating a new cover design

-- Small corrections to the content.
-This could be correcting grammatical errors or improving the writing of several paragraphs.
+- Small corrections to the content of the book.
+This includes correcting grammatical errors or improving a few paragraphs.

 |Changes Made to Book:||New ISBN needed?|